RonBY14/IEF/README.md

 # Quickstart

 The framework is built around the publish-subscribe design pattern and the concept of topics.
+This document assumes you are already familiar with these concepts.
+If not, you can go read about them online, because I will not elaborate on them

 ## Components